angular/angular/adev/src/content/guide/zoneless.md

 use [ChangeDetectionStrategy.OnPush](/adev/src/content/best-practices/runtime-performance/skipping-subtrees#using-onpush).

 The `OnPush` change detection strategy is not required, but it is a recommended step towards zoneless compatibility for application components.
 It is not always possible for library components to use `ChangeDetectionStrategy.OnPush`.
-When a library component is a host for user-components which might use `ChangeDetectionStratey.Default`, it cannot use `OnPush` because that would prevent the child component from being refreshed if it is not `OnPush` compatible and relies on ZoneJS to trigger change detection.
+When a library component is a host for user-components which might use `ChangeDetectionStrategy.Default`, it cannot use `OnPush` because that would prevent the child component from being refreshed if it is not `OnPush` compatible and relies on ZoneJS to trigger change detection.
 Components can use the `Default` strategy as long as they notify Angular when change detection needs to run (calling `markForCheck`, using signals, `AsyncPipe`, etc.).

 ### Remove `NgZone.onMicrotaskEmpty`, `NgZone.onUnstable`, `NgZone.isStable`, or `NgZone.onStable`